lc37819/Simple-Shell/README.md

 ## Simple Shell
-This project is about creating a C program that functions as a basic Unix/Linux (*nix) shell.
+This project involves developing a C program that acts as a basic Unix/Linux (*nix) shell.

 The core functionalities of this project include Prompt and Command Entry, Handling Command Line Arguments, Arbitrary Command Length Acceptance, Command Parsing, Built-in Exit Command, and